More than one side to an RGS Pupil

 We strongly encourage all of our students to cultivate a comprehensive personal profile that demonstrates more than just academic prowess.
 To support them, we provide an extensive range of regular co-curricular activities as well as opportunities to provide service leadership within school or volunteer within our local community.

-To provide focus for this process, we have recently introduced the RGS 360 Award which monitors each student’s involvement in the co-curricular programme, engagement in volunteering and participation in leadership activities both inside and outside of school.
+To provide focus for this process, we have the RGS 360 Award which monitors each student’s involvement in the co-curricular programme, engagement in volunteering and participation in leadership activities both inside and outside of school.
 The co-curricular element of the award can be achieved by a sustained commitment and long-term involvement in one of over 70 different clubs or societies.

 To achieve the volunteering criteria, we provide many opportunities for our Sixth Formers to get involved.
 All of our Year 12 students are invited to enrol in our mentoring scheme and can also get involved with the precinct team, who ensure the smooth running of the school, at break and lunchtimes.
 There are also opportunities to enrol in schemes outside of school such as the Primary School Project as well as with various organisations that require volunteers to function effectively.